 All fees are payable by specified dates before the beginning of each semester.
-Unless otherwise agreed to, all late payments are subject to a late payment charge of 2% per month.
+Payments plans are available, but must be agreed upon before the first day of the semester.

-Upon satisfactory completion of the Evening Conservatory, graduating students will receive a Certificate of Completion as accredited by the National Association of Schools of Theatre.
+Upon satisfactory completion of the Professional Conservatory, graduating students will receive a Certificate of Completion as accredited by the National Association of Schools of Theatre.

-Every student enrolled in the Evening Conservatory is continuously evaluated by the faculty and given guidance regarding the progress and growth.
+Every student enrolled in the Professional Conservatory is continuously evaluated by the faculty and given guidance regarding their progress and growth.
 Formal evaluations, in the form of faculty interviews, are given each semester.
 Invitations to continue studying into the second year and final semester are sent out after all faculty have reviewed and evaluated each student’s growth, work ethic, and overall participation in each corresponding semester.
 In the workshop programs, students are evaluated by the faculty to determine whether they are ready to move to the next class level.

 Grounds for Dismissal

-Students may be dismissed from any program of the Art of Acting Studio due to inappropriate behavior, absences, repeated tardiness, or, in the opinion of the faculty, nonparticipation.
-There are no tuition refunds under these circumstances.
+Students may be dismissed from any program at the Art of Acting Studio due to inappropriate behaviour, absences, repeated tardiness, or, in the opinion of the faculty, non-participation.
+Please refer to the refund policy in the school catalog.

 Students who wish to withdraw from the Studio for any reason must submit a written notice to the artistic director.
 The official date of withdrawal will be the date on which the director receives the notice.
 Full refunds (less the deposit) are available only before classes begin.
 After classes begin, students will be refunded according to a schedule, as indicated on the refund policy included in the application for admission.
 Further information is provided in the Student Guidelines handbook.